Want to contribute to the ongoing work of advancing transformative inclusivity at the Faculty of Kinesiology and Physical Education (KPE)?

 Current Calls for Participation

-A community creation process, facilitated by the KPE EDI Office, the Asian Heritage Month working group welcomes a range of experiences and knowledges including academic, physical activity, culture and sport lenses.
+Stay tuned for future opportunities to contribute to initiatives facilitated by the KPE EDI Office!
+Past initiatives have been structured as a community creation process, and have welcomed a range of experiences and knowledges including academic, physical activity, culture and sport lenses.

 equity ideas fund